Halliburton-Landmark/gdp/README.md

 This directory contains the source code for the Global Dataplane (GDP).

+**NOTE WELL: This is an incomplete implementation of the GDP.
+There *will* be incompatible changes in the future.
+Use in production at your own risk, void where prohibited by law, etc., etc.  See Implementation Status below.**

 If you are a user of the GDP you probably do not want to start from the source code.
 See `README-deb.md` for installing from the Debian packages (which includes Ubuntu).